 How long are the Sunday services?

 Our 9am service usually lasts for 30-45 minutes, whereas our 10.30am service stretches to between an hour and an hour and a half.
 Our evening service is about an hour.
 For more information about our services, see our Sunday page .

 Is there a dress code?

 There is no particular dress code.
 Come as you are!

 Do you have any provision for those with hearing or sight problems?

 We operate a hearing loop system so, if you use a hearing aid, just switch it to ‘T’ to hear more clearly in the church and hall.
 Or ask our welcome team if you would like to borrow headphones, even if you don’t use a hearing aid.

 We use a video projector during our services to show songs and hymns, as well as Bible readings.
-We also have some large print copies available – just ask a member of our welcome team.

 Can I bring my children?